ProxiBlue/reCaptcha/README.md

 Some possibilities:

 * You are using a custom theme package, and the reCaptcha layout directive file is not loaded.
-* You are using a custom theme and the fallback to the base theme is not picking up the
+* You are using a custom theme and the fallback to the base theme is not picking up the layout file.

 To fix this, simply copy the file `app/design/frontend/base/default/layout/proxiblue_recaptcha.xml` to your package or theme folder, which will be located something like such: `app/design/frontend/<PACKAGE_NAME>/<THEME NAME>/layout/proxiblue_recaptcha.xml`